mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 ---
-layout: false
-.left-column[
-    ## Orchestration
-]
-.right-column[
-# How containers help?

-Container solutions such as Docker go beyond the isolation capabilities of LXC by providing simple to use tools to enable packaging of apps with their dependencies allowing portable applications between systems.

-Containers are lightweight

-Containers can be shared

-Containers allow to use the same application binaries on development, test and production systems whether that be on a laptop, server or in the cloud.
-]

-.footnote[.gray[ @hguemar @mjbright @mariolet ]]
-???
-SpeakerNotes:

----
 name: section_choices
 layout: false
 class: center, middle, inverse
 ## .cyan[Choice is great] - when you know what you want ...

-.footnote[.gray[ @hguemar @mjbright @mariolet ]]
 ???
 SpeakerNotes: